 All told, with car prices high, gas prices high, and fleet insurance premiums higher than ever, organizations that provide vehicles to employees face difficult challenges in maintaining and updating their fleet.
 With used car prices also at record highs (27% higher in September 2021 than in September 2020), there may not be a better time to begin selling off company vehicles and shifting course.

 The biggest objection to moving partially or fully away from providing company-owned or company-leased vehicles is the popularity of that benefit with employees.
 In many industries it is simply expected that the organization offer a vehicle as part of its benefits package – particularly for certain roles in the company.

 That is no small concern and why it is important to have a thoughtful plan in place to help make the transition while making employees feel valued and provided for.
 It could involve assistance to employees looking to purchase a vehicle – especially valuable right now when prices are so high.

 The plan must involve a carefully articulated plan for future reimbursement of vehicle expenses if employees are now expected to drive their own vehicle for work.
 To learn more about how to evaluate vehicle reimbursement options (such as our recommended approach, known as FAVR), here are two previously published posts that deal with different dimensions of determining if and how to proceed:

 - Is It Time to Switch from a Company Car to FAVR Reimbursement?

-In the future, we will be releasing a complete guide to transitioning from a company fleet program to a vehicle reimbursement program: how to make that decision, what plans to consider, how to manage change with employees, how to craft a robust vehicle plan.
+Or go ahead and read our complete guide to transitioning from a company fleet program to a vehicle reimbursement program: how to make that decision, what plans to consider, how to manage change with employees, how to craft a robust vehicle plan.